 ► Individual plastic parts ready to ship within 24 hours

-The laser sintering material iglidur I6 complies with the food-specific regulations of the FDA and of EU 10/2011 and can therefore be used in numerous applications in the food and beverage industry.
-Due to the SLS method, special parts, prototypes and volumes can be made in our 3D printing service in quantities from 1 to 10,000 in only 3 days.
-Out of all the 3D printing materials that are processed by igus and are compliant with food-specific regulations, iglidur I6 is chosen the most frequently.
-This is due to the greater strength, better surface and lower component price.
+The laser sintering material iglidur i6 complies with the food-specific regulations of the FDA and of EU 10/2011 and can therefore be used in numerous applications in the food and beverage industry.
+With the SLS process, special parts, prototypes and production series can be manufactured in our 3D printing service in quantities from 1 to 10,000 pieces in as little as three days.
+Out of all the FDA 3D printing materials that are processed by igus, iglidur i6 is chosen the most frequently.
+This is due to its great strength, excellent surface properties and low component price.

-The component materials of iglidur I6 make this high-performance polymer not only especially hygienic but also especially capable of sliding.
-It is therefore often requested for applications in which an especially low degree of friction is required, for example worm wheels.
-The SLS powder can be purchased in our shop for 3D printing material and processed with all regular laser sintering equipment.
+The components of iglidur i6 not only make this high-performance polymer hygienic but also offers excellent sliding properties.
+It is therefore often requested for applications in which an low degree of friction is required, for example worm wheels.
+The laser sintering powder can be purchased in our shop for 3D printing material and processed with all regular laser sintering equipment.